 In about 1745 John Calverley married Mary, a daughter of Thomas Walker of Dewsbury who may have been an attorney.
 They are recorded as having only two children.
 Their first, Frances, named after her paternal grandmother, was born in 1749 but died when she was only 25 during the winter of 1775 at York House in Battersea on the south bank of the River Thames.
 A brief report of her death in Say’s Weekly Journal said she had recently returned from Bristol where she had been for the “recovery of her health.”
 It’s possible she may have been suffering from an illness of some kind and was sent to London for treatment.

 John and Mary’s son, another John, was born on 9 June 1753 and it was he who was destined to build on the family’s good luck and inherit a fortune which was to be the foundation for the wealth they enjoyed during the 19th century.

 It’s at this point that the Blayds family join the story.
 Sometimes spelt as Blaydes or Blades, they were amongst the elite in the Leeds woollen trade which by the 1750s had overtaken the ancient cloth industries in the West Country and East Anglia.
-Described by Professor Richard G. Wilson, in “Gentlemen Merchants” published in 1971, the men at the top were mainly descended from “upwardly mobile” families from outside Yorkshire who had acquired land after the dissolution of the monastries by Henry VIII.
+Described by Professor Richard G. Wilson, in “Gentlemen Merchants” published in 1971, the men at the top were mainly descended from “upwardly mobile” families from outside Yorkshire who had acquired land after the dissolution of the monasteries by Henry VIII.
 They were joined, as apprentices, or by marriage, by the younger sons of the established local gentry and some foreign merchants.
 A few, but not many, had worked their way up within the woollen trade itself, starting out as cloth dressers, dyers or retail drapers.

 For about 130 years from the turn of the 18th century, when there were about 30 merchant houses, through the 1780s when there over 70, they controlled the trade and export of cloth and dominated the social, religious and cultural affairs of the town.